Photo by Erik McLean on Unsplash

 Stacey Freedenthal, PhD, LCSW

-I’m a psychotherapist, educator, writer, consultant, and speaker who specializes in helping people at risk for suicide.
+I’m a psychotherapist, educator, writer, consultant, and speaker, and I specialize in helping people who have suicidal thoughts or behavior.
 In addition to creating this website, I’ve authored two books: Helping the Suicidal Person: Tips and Techniques for Professionals and Loving Someone with Suicidal Thoughts: What Family, Friends, and Partners Can Say and Do.
 I’m an associate professor at the University of Denver Graduate School of Social Work, and I have a psychotherapy and consulting practice.
 My passion for helping suicidal people stems from my own lived experience with suicidality and suicide loss.
 You can learn more about me at staceyfreedenthal.com.

-17 Comments
+17 Comments Leave a Comment

 1. depressed